6 Advice and commentary

 Patient commentators' responses

-Patient commentators' responses to the questionnaires, which have been anonymised, are presented to the Committee to help it formulate recommendations.
-When responses number 10 or more, a summary is prepared for the Committee.
+Patient commentators' responses to the questionnaires, which have been anonymised, are presented to the committee to help it formulate recommendations.
+When there are 10 or more responses, a summary is prepared for the committee.

 How patient commentary is used